ExpressionEngine/ExpressionEngine-User-Guide/docs/development/add-on-update-file.md

 ## Update Your Add-on (`update()`)
-The `update` method is will run code when a user installs an update to our add-on.
+The `update` method will run code when a user installs an update to our add-on.

 | Parameter | Type      | Description                                                        |
 | --------- | --------- | ------------------------------------------------------------------ |